Professor of Politics

 An intensive three-year project led by Professor of Politics Tim Bale has led to deeper understanding of political party membership in Britain.
 Who joins or leaves a political party and why?
 What do parties think of their members and how does this impact their policies?
 And how does all of this play out in the media?

-The Party Members Project (PMP) was a project to study the membership of the six largest political parties in the UK: the Conservatives, Labour, the SNP, the Liberal Democrats, the Greens, and UKIP.
-The PMP collected original quantitative and qualitative data on both party members and the parties themselves.
+The Party Members Project (PMP) is a project to study the membership of the six largest political parties in the UK: the Conservatives, Labour, the SNP, the Liberal Democrats, the Greens, and UKIP/The Brexit Party (now Reform UK).
+The PMP collects original quantitative and qualitative data on both party members and the parties themselves.

 The project has enabled a more accurate representation of the opinions and the demographics of party members.
 Bale’s research has examined party members’ views on key social and political issues, as well as their opinion on the record and conduct of their leaderships.

-The PMP’s research has had an impact on the media too, ensuring that political journalists know more than they did before about the realities of political party membership.
+The PMP’s research has had an impact on the media too, ensuring that political journalists (and therefore their audiences) know more than they did before about the realities of political party membership.

 Bale’s research was developed with Paul Webb (Sussex) and Monica Poletti (Queen Mary) and funded by the Economic and Social Research Council (ESRC).
 The project has coincided with a dramatic period of upheaval in British politics, during which members played a big role – not least because they were called on several times to elect our parties’ leaders, including Prime Minister Boris Johnson.
 The PMP initially ran from 2015-18 before continuing, with a second extension of ESRC funding, into 2019-2020 to cover the 2019 general election.